Keenan-PG/uni-acnCarParking/plan.md

 6. It must demonstrate data persistence through saving / reading data to / from to a file.
 7. It must demonstrate your ability to develop application logic, for example through: Mechanisms for ensuring duplicate data cannot be added, Mechanisms for sorting, filtering and displaying data, Mechanisms for ensuring a finite number of data entries can be added, or, Development of a multi-user system (for example a system that provides different functionality for users with different access privileges.)

+User Requirements Specification (10%)
+Write a short requirements specification (approx. 250 words) from a client’s perspective of the proposed system.
+This should include a simple description of the purpose of the system, a list of functional requirements and a list of non-functional requirements.

+PACT Analysis (10%)
+Your PACT analysis should identify and prioritise the people using your system, the activities that your system should automate, the context of application use, and relevant technologies, including input / output mechanisms.

+System Flow Chart (10%)
+Draw a flow chart to illustrate the program flow / algorithm you are going to develop.
+Remember this means breaking down the problem into chunks (functional decomposition), then considering not only each sub-problem but also the relationships between them - what order do they need to happen in?
+Can they happen at the same time, or even in reverse?
+If one sub-problem fails, does it prevent the main problem from being realised?
+All of this means that your flow chart will show terminals, inputs, outputs, sequences, selections/decisions (if statements), calculations perhaps using iteration/repetition (loops) and any other operations you choose to use.

 # Meeting spec

 1. Will start with button for which type of user it is (Security/Employee), using form inputs/outputs/buttons to enter, edit, see and remove data.